Shane-McCallum/ARIMAX-Gold-and-S-P500-Time-Series/README.md

 ## 5. Conclusion and Future Tests

+The true value in a model like this stems from it's potential usefulness in the finance sector.
+Even with the COVID-19 market crash in March, 2020, the model was still accurate in it's predictions.
+A lot of trading and investment is determined with forecasting, such as "put" and "call" options.
+Being able to forecast the closing value of a stock tomorrow allows for investors to make more informed descisions about what to buy or sell today.

 Overall, the difference between the ARIMA and ARIMAX models are not significant.
 So, while the ARIMAX model technically outperformed the ARIMA model, and the use of S&P 500 index for predicting the value of Gold could be argued, it is not necessarily any better than predicting the value of Gold without it.
 Reasons for this have been theorized, such as gold being used to offset decline in the stock market.
 However, when the USD was backed by gold, the causal relationship between the stock market and gold might have existed.
 Since the 1970's, though, when the US adopted a fiat currency system, this relationship has changed.

 Perhaps a better test would be to see if the value of gold could be accurately predicted from the Barrick Gold Mining, Corp. stock.
 This could be significant as Barrick’s stock was shown to be caused by the value of the S&P 500 index as well.